FLIR/Lepton/docs/BeagleBoneBlackGuide.md

 ```
 This is only needed if the system's dtc compiler is too old, or isn't installed.

-When successful, the `flir-lepton-00A0.dtbo` file (output to
+When successful, the `flir-lepton-BBB.dtbo` file (output to
 `bb.org-overlays/src/arm`) may then be copied to the uSD card into the
 `/lib/firmware/` directory.